 346 Main Street

-Leila features in Lord Echo’s single “Molten Lava” and is singing in the live tour of Auckland, New Zealand.
-Check out this sneak preview of the track at Spin Magazine: Her voice sounds beamed in from ’60s Brazil, but the production soon ramps up and we find ourselves in the middle of a modern dance floor.
+Leila features in Lord Echo’s single “Molten Lava” and is singing in the live tour of Auckland, New Zealand, as well as shows in Tokoyo, Niigata and Kyoto, Japan.
+Check out this sneak preview of the Lord Echo’s Bastard Jazz (New York) and Wonderful Noise (Osaka) release at Spin Magazine: Her voice sounds beamed in from ’60s Brazil, but the production soon ramps up and we find ourselves in the middle of a modern dance floor.
 Listen and Read More…

 saturday 29 march, 12pm – 6pm